How to Open an Adult Guardianship Case

 Within those categories, you can ask to be the guardian over the "person" (to make medical/personal decisions), the "estate" (to make financial decisions), or the "person and estate" (to make medical/personal/financial decisions).

 All adult guardianships require a hearing in front of a judge.
-This form sets a court date for your request to be named the guardian.
+This form sets a court date.
 Fill out every section except for the "Date and Time of Court Appearance" (that part will be filled out by the court clerk when you file your papers).

 The Clerk of Court will schedule a hearing date when you file the Citation.
-If there is an emergency and you want the judge to hear your case sooner, you can file additional documents asking the judge to change the court date.
-Download the Order Shortening Time Packet (pdf fillable) for all of the instructions and forms needed to ask the judge to hear your case quickly.
+If there is an emergency and you want the judge to hear your case sooner, you can fill out the Order Shortening Time Packet (pdf fillable) to see if the judge will give you a faster court date.

 This form is usually completed by a doctor, and tells the judge about the proposed protected person's medical condition.
 It also may excuse the proposed protected person from attending the hearing.
-This form must be filed at least one week before the court date, if you are not able to file it with the other papers immediately.
+This form must be filed at least one week before the court date, if you can't file it with the other papers immediately.

 For Nonresidents of Nevada:

-After you fill out the papers above, you will need to file them with the family court to open up a case.
+Bring your completed papers to the courthouse.
 There is no fee to file the papers if you are asking to be the guardian over the person only (not the estate).

 Estate Less Than $2,500: No filing fee